 Actual CPI is a straightforward number (263.014 in February 2021), but you’ll typically see it as a percentage, which represents the change in inflation over 12 months.
 In February, that percentage was 1.7, meaning the price index had risen 1.7% since February 2020.

 The other most frequently referenced metric in the U.S. is the Producer Price Index, or PPI, which looks at inflation through a business lens, averaging the change in selling prices for goods and services within an economy.
 PPI figures work the same way as CPI, and in February 2021, PPI was up 2.8% from February 2020.

 Inflation on its own isn’t necessarily good or bad.
 It can help keep consumer demand for products and services high, strengthening the job market and motivating people to put their money to use.
 For borrowers, inflation tends to be positive, as the value of their debt decreases over time.

 On the other hand, inflation can hurt savings, as sitting money will be gradually losing value as the economy grows.
 Trouble arises when inflation builds its own momentum and runs wild, sometimes known as hyperinflation.

 Where does inflation stand in 2021?

-Concern about inflation has grown in the past year and a half.
+Concern about inflation has grown in the past couple of years.
 With the economy slowed by the Covid-19 pandemic and its aftereffects, the risk on many minds is that money being introduced by stimulus spending could trigger an out-of-bounds inflationary cycle.
 Since February 2020, the U.S. money supply has grown by nearly 25%, compared to 5.8% per year between 2010 and 2019.